Aina Mahal: History

 The Aina Mahal was built by Rao Lakhpatji in around 1750.
 (Note: Sources give different dates ranging from 1750 to 1761.
 The dates corresponds to the reign of Lakhpatji.)
 The chief architect and designer of the palace was Ram Singh Malam, who lived in Europe for 18 years and mastered several European craft and architecture skills.
-The construction costed 80 lakh (8 million) koris or about ₹20 lakh (2 million); equalling three years of the state revenue in that period.
+The construction cost 80 lakh (8 million) koris, or about ₹20 lakh (2 million); equivalent to three years of the state's revenue during that period.

-In 1830, Englishwoman Mrs Postnas visited the palace and noted her impressions in her memoir Cutch (Note: Full title: Cutch; or Random Sketches, Taken During a Residence in One of the Northern Provinces of Western India; Interspersed with Legends (1839) by Mrs. Postnas) (1839).
+In 1830, Englishwoman Mrs. Postnas visited the palace and noted her impressions in her memoir Cutch (Note: Full title: Cutch; or Random Sketches, Taken During a Residence in One of the Northern Provinces of Western India; Interspersed with Legends (1839) by Mrs. Postnas) (1839).
 She remarked on the "motley and incongruous mélange of ornament" in a room illuminated with large candles where she found six musical clocks playing at once among jelly glasses and old vases.

 The palace was converted into a museum in 1977.
 It was damaged in the 2001 Gujarat earthquake and part of the building was restored and now houses the Aina Mahal Trust Museum.